Fluffy Blueberry Pancakes Recipe (Easy!)

 Instructions

-• Combine wet ingredients in a separate bowl (buttermilk, cooled melted butter, beaten eggs, and vanilla extract).
+• Combine wet ingredients in a separate bowl (buttermilk, beaten eggs, cooled melted butter, and vanilla extract).

 • Add ½ cup of batter to the skillet.
 Batter will spread out on its own.
-Let cook on the first side for 2-3 minutes or until golden brown (use a spatula to peek underneath).
-Flip your pancake and cook the second side for 1-2 minutes or until golden brown.
+Let cook on the first side for 3-4 minutes or until golden brown (use a spatula to peek underneath).
+Flip your pancake and cook the second side for 2-3 minutes or until golden brown.
 Re-grease your pan with butter and repeat.

 • Keep all pancakes on a baking sheet in a 200-degree oven until you’re ready to serve them with butter, maple syrup, powdered sugar, more blueberries or however you love them most.